NF1198/JavaFXCustomListViewExample/README.md

 To make this work, we need to do two things:

 - First, rename the XyzController class to Xyz.
-(In the example above, the “MyCustomForm” class is actually the form controller.)
+(In the example above, the “MyCustomForm” class is the form controller.)
 - Next, implement FXML loading in a static method in the controller.

 **Rename Controller (optional)**